 The Best Way Hospitals Can Engage Physicians, Nurses, and Staff

 Engaging physicians, nurses, and, staff can lead to improved quality and better patient care.
 However, getting engagement is tricky.
-This is the first of a three-part series in how hospitals can successfully engage their clinicians.
-Part one will cover physicians, part two, nurses, and part three, staff.
+This article will cover how hospitals can successfully engage their clinicians.

 Successful Engagement: Physicians